-- bullying (including cyberbullying). - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm. - sexual violence, 8 such as rape, assault by penetration and sexual assault. - sexual harassment,9 such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse. - up skirting, typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; 10 which sexting (also known as youth produced sexual imagery); and - initiation/hazing type violence and rituals
+- bullying (including cyberbullying). - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm. - sexual violence,8 such as rape, assault by penetration and sexual assault. - sexual harassment,9 such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse. - up skirting, typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; 10 which sexting (also known as youth produced sexual imagery); and - initiation/hazing type violence and rituals

-At Welbeck Primary School we believe that all children have a right to attend school and learn in a safe environment.
+At Welbeck Primary School, we believe that all children have a right to attend school and learn in a safe environment.
 Children should be free from harm by adults in the school and other students.
 We recognise that some students will sometimes negatively affect the learning and wellbeing of others and their behaviour will be dealt with under the school's Behaviour Policy.

-5. Neglect - Page 11 paragraph 30 and Annex A, Page 136 Keeping Children Safe in Education 2022
+5. Neglect - Keeping Children Safe in Education, 2023 Page 11 Paragraph 30 and Annex A, Page 137 Paragraph 4-12